BJP youth leader's murder sparks tension in Dakshina Kannada | Law-Order

 The last rites of the youth leader will be performed at his native place Nettaru.
 Hundreds of young activists belonging to various Hindu organisations have gathered at Bellare shouting slogans ''we want justice''.
 Police had to resort to lathi charge on unruly mob following instances of stone pelting.

-Dakshina Kannada district in-charge Sunil Kumar, state BJP President Sunil Kumar and RSS leader Kalladka Prabhakar Bhat have reached the spot.
+Dakshina Kannada district in-charge minister Sunil Kumar, state BJP President Nalin Kumar Kateel and RSS leader Kalladka Prabhakar Bhat have reached the spot.

 Security has been beefed up across the communally sensitive district following the murder.
 Police have formed four separate teams to nab the culprits.